-A child with ADHD approaches the world in a different way.
-The parenting techniques we learn from society, from our own childhood, and from well-intentioned advice-givers, don’t often work for our neurodivergent children.
+A child with ADHD approaches the world differently.
+The parenting techniques we learn from society, from our own childhood, and well-intentioned advice-givers, don’t often work for our neurodivergent children.
 You cannot change who your child is or the way that they think through discipline, lecturing, or coercion.

 A person with ADHD has a brain that is wired differently.
 This means that the way they think and approach things is different than their neurotypical counterparts.
 Because of this different wiring system, some things will be more challenging for your child, but because of this wiring, they also have many incredible strengths.

 What if you focus on your child’s strengths instead of their weaknesses?
 What if you saw their weaknesses as unmet needs or skills?
 How would things change?

 So, the key is to meet them where they are and teach them the skills they need to be successful while honoring the unique qualities that make them so special.